 Member success stories

-There is simply no such thing as a typical GS1 New Zealand member; like the nation itself, our community thrives on diversity.
+GS1 New Zealand member are varied and diverse; like the nation itself, the GS1 community thrives on diversity.

 At GS1 New Zealand, rivals, suppliers and customers meet in a spirit of cooperation unseen anywhere else in the corporate world.
 Industry and geographic boundaries are crossed and every business, from micro to multinational, enjoys equal standing.